muritane/coordination-architecture/docs/00_core/executability_constraint.md

 ---

-## Scope of the Constraint
+## Scope

-The executability constraint is **not universal**.

-It applies only to representations that aspire to one or more of the following:
+The executability constraint is not universal.
+It applies only to representations that aspire to one or more of:

 - sustained action,
 - coordination across time,
 - persistence under disturbance,
 - survival within enforced constraints.

-Representations that do not seek persistence—expressive, symbolic, speculative, interpretive, or meaning-oriented systems—may remain non-executable without defect.
+Expressive, symbolic, speculative, interpretive, or meaning-oriented representations may remain non-executable without defect.

-Executability is **not a requirement for meaning**.
+Executability is **not** a requirement for meaning.
 It is a requirement for **running**.

 ---

-## Core Claim
+## Core claim

 A representation becomes **structurally accountable** only when it is **executed** through a constrained system over a specified horizon.

-Prior to execution, representations are:
+Prior to execution, representations are structurally cheap:

-- costless,
 - invariant-free,
 - buffer-unbound,
+- horizon-indeterminate,
-- horizon-indeterminate.
+- consequence-unexposed.

 Execution is the transition point at which **system topology replaces interpretation**.